i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 }
 ```

-Again, we don't have to create an implemention of `IMessageProcessingHandler`, because **NuClear River** already have it:
+Again, an implemention of `IMessageProcessingHandler` should be created.
+It will look like this:

 ```csharp
 public sealed class AggregateOperationAggregatableMessageHandler : IMessageProcessingHandler